 “It’s not just a brochure or a magazine either, it’s been full-on novels.”

-While we may find these stories somewhat humourous, it’s important to remember how dangerous these behaviours are.
+While some may find these stories somewhat amusing, it’s important to remember how dangerous these behaviours are.

-That would buy a whole lot of kibble and chew toys.
+That would buy a whole lot of kibble and kong treats.